-The following table shows the detail for the outstanding performance share units that were granted in fiscal years 2013 and 2014 under the 2010 Equity Incentive Plan.
-The number and value of these outstanding performance share units are shown in columns (c) and (d) of the Outstanding Equity Awards at Fiscal Year-End 2014 table on page 48.
-These 2013 and 2014 performance share unit grants have one and two years remaining in their three-year performance cycles, respectively.
-More information about performance share units and long-term incentive grant practices is provided on page 38.
+The table on the following page shows the detail for the outstanding performance share units that were granted in fiscal years 2014 and 2015 under the 2010 Equity Incentive Plan, as adjusted by the Compensation Committee to mitigate the effect of the special dividend declared by the Company on October 1, 2015, described in the Compensation Discussion and Analysis on page 34.
+The number and value of these outstanding performance share units are shown in columns (c) and (d) of the Outstanding Equity Awards at Fiscal Year-End 2015 table on page 45.
+These 2014 and 2015 performance share unit grants have one and two years remaining in their three-year performance cycles, respectively.
+More information about performance share units and long-term incentive grant practices is provided on page 34.